neuronflicker/CTF/BrixelWinterEdition2020/Programming/Quizbot/README.md

 ![Opening page](opening_page.png)

-Entering an answer give you this page if it's correct:
+Entering an answer gives you this page if it's correct:

 ![Correct answer](correct_answer.png)